Chart Color Schemes

 The Oaks features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 84.7% of all households, including 47.9% couples with children, 27.5% couples without children, and 9.3% single parent families.
-Non-family households constitute the remaining 15.3%, with lone person households at 14.0% and group households comprising 1.3%.
-The median household size is 3.1 people, larger than the Greater Sydney average of 2.9.
+Family households account for 84.7% of all households, including 47.9% couples with children, 27.5% couples without children, and 9.3% single parent families.
+Non-family households constitute the remaining 15.3%, with lone person households at 14.0% and group households comprising 1.3% of the total.
+The median household size is 3.1 people, which is larger than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households